Pandiarajan/AutoMobile/README.md

 * Global exception handler is a middleware handles all the exceptions, see _**ExceptionMiddleware**_.
 * A log file will be created at **AutoMobile\AutoApi\log-YYYYMMDD.txt**
 * _Get_Should_ReturnAllCars_OrderByPrice_FilterByPrice20000_Skip1_TakeTop5_WithCount_ see this test for sample OData functionality, which includes sorting, filtering, paging (skip).
+* Two empty lines in each test case to indicate Arrange, Act, Assert.

 ### Technology Choices
 * **OData** for sorting, pagination, filter.
 Pagination and filter are also very important as the number of records will grow very high.